madaumur/madaumur/README.md

 <!-- Si quelqu'un passe par là, qu'il n'hésite pas à m'envoyer un message : JE CHERCHE UN STAGE ! -->
 # Hey there 👋, I'm Maxime Daumur
-I am currently training to become an **application developer** (in Clermont-Ferrand, France).
+I am currently training to become a **application developer** (in Clermont-Ferrand, France).
 This versatile training allows me to deepen my skills in desktop, web and mobile development.
 Beyond this technical aspect (which I occasionally practice with Agile), I am learning to learn !
 And this means I can quickly become operational, even on a language I don't know yet.

-*📝 - I am looking for a 12 weeks internship for January 2023*
+*📝 - I'm doing a full stack developer internship until April 7th*

  ---
 ### Skills